zhiyiYo/PyQt-Fluent-Widgets/README.md

 ## Video Demonstration
 Check out this [▶ example video](https://www.bilibili.com/video/BV12c411L73q) that shows off what PyQt-Fluent-Widgets are capable of 🎉

+## Support
+If this project helps you a lot and you want to support the development and maintenance of this project, feel free to sponsor me via [爱发电](https://afdian.net/a/zhiyiYo) or [ko-fi](https://ko-fi.com/zhiyiYo).
+Your support is highly appreciated 🥰

+## Join with Us
+You can join our [🚩 Discord channel](https://discord.gg/mYZME3wraK) to communicate with us.
+You can share your findings, thoughts and ideas on improving PyQt-Fluent-Widgets 🚀

 ## See Also
 Here are some projects that use PyQt-Fluent-Widgets:
 * [**zhiyiYo/Groove**: A cross-platform music player based on PyQt5](https://github.com/zhiyiYo/Groove)